‘I’m glad she wasn’t around to see it’: Charges dropped in murder of Chicago police officer on same day mourners gathered for his fiancee

 They dated for more than 10 years.
 Lewis became a father figure to Thomas, who was 8 years old when the couple first got together.
 On Dec.
 21, 2011, the family moved into new house that Lewis and Tucker bought, a few blocks from M & M Quick Foods.

-After his death, Tucker founded the Clifton P. Lewis Foundation, which raised money and collected school supplies for schoolchildren in Austin.
+After Lewis’ death, Tucker founded the Clifton P. Lewis Foundation, which raised money and collected school supplies for schoolchildren in Austin.

+Thomas, a special education teacher, said he will take over the foundation and add his mother’s name to the title.